Why should you never polish your car?

 Quick answer: The rule isn't "never polish" -- it's "don't polish needlessly or with the wrong products."
 If the car already carries specialist protection like a ceramic coating, maintain the coating instead of polishing.
 Otherwise an occasional, correct polish is fine to lift wash marks and oxidation from modern clear coat, which doesn't need routine polishing.

 We don't agree that you should never polish a car.
-You should never polish it with the wrong products, and if you have specialist protection in place you don't need to polish at all.
-Otherwise polishing is always an option, especially for the particular issues that paintwork correction can solve.
+You should never polish it with the wrong products, and if you already have specialist protection in place you don't need to polish at all.
+Beyond those two cases, polishing stays firmly on the table -- it is, after all, the single tool that solves the particular problems paintwork correction exists to fix.

 Where the "never polish" myth comes from